JSchaenzle/ESP32-NeoPixel-WS2812-RMT/README.md

 Because of the way the ESP32 RMT peripheral works this technique for driving NeoPixels is a little heavy on memory usage.
 It requires (4 bytes * 24 * NUM_LEDS) of dedicated memory.

 ## Usage
 Copy the source and header files into your project.
-Update the following defines based on your project needs / arrangement.
+Update the following config options based on your project needs / arrangement.

-- NUM_LEDS
-- LED_RMT_TX_CHANNEL
+- CONFIG_WS2812_NUM_LEDS
-- LED_RMT_TX_GPIO
+- CONFIG_WS2812_LED_RMT_TX_GPIO
+- CONFIG_WS2812_T0H  // 0 bit high time
+- CONFIG_WS2812_T1H  // 1 bit high time
+- CONFIG_WS2812_T0L  // 0 bit low time
+- CONFIG_WS2812_T1L  // 1 bit low time

 In your application init section call `void ws2812_control_init(void)` to initialize the RMT peripheral with the correct configuration.